Cocky (mascot): History

 In 1992, the university decided to move Cocky from under the umbrella of Athletics/Public Relations to Student Affairs.
 From that point forward, Cocky was to be portrayed by a series of students.
 JH left USC (after seven years/1378 appearances) and, at the recommendation of SC Coach Emeritus Frank McGuire, he became a mascot for Shinn Enterprises (Charlotte Hornets of the NBA, and the Charlotte Knights of AAA International League Baseball).
 JH, as Homer the Dragon for the Charlotte Knights, performed with his predecessor from USC, John Routh, as the Florida Marlin when the teams played each other in 1996.
 When Charlotte was not playing, he was hired by other teams to provide entertainment in stadiums across the nation.
 The National Baseball Congress in Wichita, Kansas hired him as entertainer for their World Series in 1995.
 In 1986, he became mascot director for the National Cheerleading Association (NCA).
 He founded the "National Mascot School" for NCA, wrote a curriculum and handbook and trained a staff who traveled the United States teaching "the art of Mascot" at high school and college summer camps.

 JH stated that the most important and most memorable thing he did as Cocky was to visit terminally ill children and adults across the state.
 There were five "last request" situations in which people wanted a visit from Cocky.
 He made four of those visits, but regrettably was too late for the fifth.

 Tommy Donavan portrayed Cocky beginning in 1992, and later became the Carolina Panthers mascot, Sir Purr.
 Routh and Donovan appeared together in 1991 at the Japan Bowl in Tokyo, an all-star football game – Donovan as Cocky, and Routh as The Miami Maniac, the mascot of University of Miami baseball.
 Jamie Ballentine is one of the longest-serving student Cocky at four years from 2002–2006, during which he won Capitol One's Mascot Bowl.
 Matt Hammett matched Ballentine’s four years.
 While serving as mascot, he appeared on stage with Hootie & the Blowfish and Barenaked Ladies during the Group Therapy Tour in Columbia.
 Adam Compton matched Ballentine's four years, serving as Cocky from 2018–2022.
 Compton was Cocky from the end of his freshman year at South Carolina through his first year at the South Carolina School of Law, and was the first law student to be Cocky.
 Nicole Hurley was revealed as Cocky for 2024-2025 at the graduation ceremony in May 2025.

-Cocky is a beloved fan favorite, chosen by many young fans as who they dress up as on Halloween.
+Cocky is a popular mascot among younger fans and often represented in costumes at fan events.
+Halloween.